-Knowing that a loved one is struggling with a substance use disorder can be a difficult situation to navigate.
+Knowing that a loved one is abusing Adderall and alcohol can be a difficult situation to navigate.
 Their use is undoubtedly placing incredible emotional weight on your shoulders.
 How do you manage it all?
 Is it okay to confront them about their substance addiction?

 While trying to answer these questions can be difficult, knowing how to provide help to someone who abuses multiple substances can be even more problematic.
 A good place to start is by working to better comprehend how substances – like Adderall and alcohol – affect your loved one’s health, and what drives them to abuse multiple substances at the same time.